IPL 2023: Lockie Ferguson, Rahmanullah Gurbaz traded from Gujarat Titans to Kolkata Knight Riders

 The trade marks the reunion of Ferguson with Kolkata after being part of the franchise from 2019-21.
 While Ferguson was acquired by Gujarat for INR 10 crores in the IPL 2022 mega auction, Gurbaz was included in their squad as a replacement for England opener Jason Roy.

-Ferguson, whose first experience with the IPL was with now-defunct Rising Pune Supergiant in 2017, played 13 matches for Gujarat Titans in their run to the IPL 2022 trophy and picked 12 wickets that included a four-wicket haul.
+Ferguson, whose first experience with the IPL was with now-defunct Rising Pune Supergiant in 2017, played 13 matches for Gujarat Titans in their run to the IPL 2022 trophy and picked 12 wickets at an economy of 8.95, with the best figures being a four-wicket haul against the Delhi Capitals.
 Gurbaz, on the other hand, did not get to play any game last season.

+"As Lockie and Gurbaz get set to start a new journey at the Kolkata Knight Riders, we wish them the very best.
+Both players leave behind unforgettable memories.
+Lockie's four-wicket haul against Delhi Capitals is a performance we will always remember.
+While Gurbaz did not play a game, his promise and talent was evident right through," said Vikram Solanki, Director of Cricket, Gujarat Titans, in an official statement from the franchise.

 Earlier, on Saturday, Australia's left-arm fast bowler Jason Behrendorff was traded from Royal Challengers Bangalore to Mumbai Ind.
 He was acquired by Bangalore in the 2022 IPL Auction for his base price of INR 75 lakhs, but did not feature in a single game throughout the competition.